-From the Offshore Engineering point of view, the creation of customized scientific workflows to be used by the users during the project lifecycle in an structured an integrated way building an effective Collaborative Problem Solving Environment are important contributions in the sense of providing a powerful environment to help users to solve their problems.
+From the offshore engineering point of view, the creation of customized scientific workflows to be used by the users during the project lifecycle in a structured and integrated way, constituting an effective collaborative problem-solving environment, is an important contribution.

-The perspectives for the future is that many other organizations are going to start to use scientific workflows and this will become a common solution in high complex enterprises that have several areas that must be integrated and synchronized.
-Although this work is focused on a solution for Offshore Engineering projects, we believe that the solution could also be used in other areas.
+In the future, it is estimated that many other organizations are going to start to use scientific workflows, which will become a common solution in highly complex enterprises where several areas must be integrated and synchronized.
+Although this work is focused on a solution for offshore engineering projects, we believe that our system could also be used in other areas.

 References